I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Following a bad review of his 2004 novel State of Fear, Michael Crichton took a more nuanced approach to the counter punch.
 The reviewer who dissed Crichton’s work was Washington-based journalist Michael Crowley.

 In 2006, Crichton published Next, in which a character called Mick Crowley is described as a child rapist with a very small penis.
-This is actually a legal device to head off possible libel actions because satirized men are very unlikely to claim that a fictional character with a tiny procreation tackle is them.
+This is actually a legal device to head off possible libel actions because a satirized man is very unlikely to claim that a fictional character with a tiny procreation tackle is supposed to be them.